ibm-cloud-docs/mas-ms/support.md

 ### Maximo Manage Queues
 {: #integration-maximo-manage-queues}

 The MAS environments use Kafka queues as JMS queues are not configured.
-If your MAS order indicates you will be using integrations then all of the Kafka setup will be completed by the IBM MAS-MS provisioning team.
+If your MAS order indicates you will be using integrations then all of the Kafka setup will be completed by the IBM MAS-MS SRE provisioning team.

 * EndPoints will need to be configured to use the Kafka queues
 * Cron activation will need to be enabled by the customer